 That said, the performance drawbacks are enough to push the Batac toward the end of our rankings.
 Despite the functional storage layout, the design still is decidedly basic with a frameless build, no hipbelt, and minimal padding along the shoulder straps.
 For reference, REI’s similarly sized Flash 18 costs $25 less, weighs 9.5 ounces, and boasts a basic webbing hipbelt for a little added support, while their $60 Flash 22 above is noticeably more comfortable and feature-rich.
 On the flip side, the Cotopaxi wins out in styling with its bright, multi-colored design and is made from 100% repurposed fabrics—two of the brand’s hallmarks.
 Given the light and sleek build, it’s also a viable follower pack for multi-pitch climbs.
 The lack of support and cushioning are undeniably limiting, but it’s a thoughtfully built option at a good value for shorter adventures and summit scrambles.
 For a simpler option from Cotopaxi, check out their popular Luzon 18L.

 What we like: Unique zipper design allows easy access and has a lot of appeal for travel.

-Mystery Ranch is a cottage brand out of Bozeman, Montana, with a solid reputation among hunters and serious mountain athletes.
-For the more casual day hiking crowd, their Coulee 25 stands out as an impressively durable and functional option.
-Right away, you’ll notice that this pack looks a little different than the competition: with a unique, Y-shaped opening at the front, the Coulee opens wide and allows quick and easy access to the main compartment.
-From day hiking to international travel, the 3-zipper system has a lot of appeal, and the rest of the design and storage layout are equally well-executed.
+Mystery Ranch is a cottage brand out of Bozeman, Mont., with a solid reputation among hunters and serious mountain athletes.
+For the casual day-hiking crowd, their Coulee 30 stands out as an impressively durable and functional option.
+Right away, you’ll notice that this pack looks a little different than the competition: With a unique, Y-shaped opening at the front, the Coulee opens wide and allows quick and easy access to the main compartment.
+From day hiking to international travel, the 3-zipper system has a lot of appeal, and the rest of the design and storage layout are equally well executed.

 Weight: 1 lb.